ibm-cloud-docs/openshift/ts-ingress/ts-ingress-debug-roks4.md

 {: shortdesc}

 1. Verify that your router services are reachable by the router health check.
   * **Classic**: If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to your cluster, you must allow inbound access on port 80 from the {{site.data.keyword.openshiftshort}} control plane and Akamai's IPv4 IP addresses to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.
-For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/openshift?topic=openshift-network_policies#isolate_workers) to allow inbound access to your routers from [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} that are used to check the health of your routers on port 80 and [the IP addresses in step 7 of the Updating IAM firewalls section](/docs/openshift?topic=openshift-firewall#iam_allowlist).
+For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/openshift?topic=openshift-network_policies#isolate_workers) to allow inbound access to your routers from [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} that are used to check the health of your routers on port 80 and the [control plane subnets for the region where your cluster is located](https://github.com/IBM-Cloud/kube-samples/tree/master/control-plane-ips){: external}.
 Continue to the next step to get the router service IP addresses.<p class="important">From 07 to 31 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.openshiftlong_notm}}.
 If you currently allow inbound traffic to your classic cluster from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 07 July.
 After the migration completes on 31 July, you can remove the Cloudflare IP address rules.
 For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.</p>
   * **VPC**: If you set up [VPC security groups](/docs/openshift?topic=openshift-vpc-network-policy#security_groups) or [VPC access control lists (ACLs)](/docs/openshift?topic=openshift-vpc-network-policy#acls) to secure your cluster network, ensure that you create the rules to allow the necessary traffic from the {{site.data.keyword.openshiftshort}} control plane IP addresses.
 Alternatively, to allow the inbound traffic for router healthchecks, you can create one rule to allow all incoming traffic on port 80.

 2. Get the external IP addresses that the router services are listening on.
 If you have a multizone cluster, note that the router service in the first zone where you have workers nodes is always named `router-default`, and router services in the zones that you subsequently add to your cluster have names such as `router-dal12`.
 In VPC clusters, the external IP addresses are behind a hostname that is assigned by the VPC load balancer, such as `aabb1122-us-south.lb.appdomain.cloud`.